Main Street Wetumpka Projects

 Fall Line Railing & Plaques

-A new railing & plaques make a huge difference in the apperance of an area.
-Before this project, there was a chainlink fence around this area.
-Through Clara Lull Robison Beautification grants from Central Alabama Community Foundation Main Street was able to upgrade the railing and add informational plaques about the Fall Line.
-Fall Line is where the Appalachian Highlands end and the Coastal Plain begins.
+A new railing & plaques make a huge difference in the appearance of an area.
+Before this project, there was a chain-link fence around this area.
+Through Clara Lull Robison Beautification grants from Central Alabama Community Foundation, Main Street was able to upgrade the railing and add informational plaques about the Fall Line.
+The Fall Line is where the Appalachian Highlands end and the Coastal Plain begins.

 Rumbling Water Mosaic Steps